 End the Year On a High Note and Celebrate Your Group With Postcard Appreciations

-• For hybrid or online experiences, I send or use the postcards in-person at the site ahead of the online meeting or use photos of my postcards through screen sharing or a Jamboard.
+• For hybrid or online experiences, I send or use the postcards in-person at the workshop site ahead of the online meeting or use photos of my postcards through screen sharing or a whiteboard.
+I have a fillable form to write the note to their future selves, which I later transpose.

 • Ask participants to take turns holding up their postcard or object while their colleagues or peers guess why they chose it.
-This is a wonderful opportunity for people to hear encouraging feedback and insights from others.
+This is an excellent opportunity for people to hear encouraging feedback and insights from others.
 Depending on the nature of your group, this could be done as a whole team or in smaller breakout groups.

 • I encourage the group to take time with this process and for the receiver to listen and give their peers a chance to celebrate them before talking about their card.
-They should, of course, clarify their interpretation of what the card is but let their teammates guess how it represents their strengths as this is where the opportunity for celebration and giving and receiving appreciation happens.
+They should, of course, clarify their interpretation of what the card is but let their teammates guess how it represents their strengths.
+This where the opportunity for celebration, giving, and receiving appreciation happens.
 I find that peers share thoughtful celebrations and insights beyond the reasons the individual chose the image or object.

 • Next, ask participants receiving the appreciations to share how close the group came to guessing why they chose the card/object.

-Reference: The strengths guessing idea was first suggested to me by a participant in the midst of a postcard partner sharing activity at the Chewonki Foundation many years ago.
+Reference: The strengths guessing idea was first suggested to me by a participant amid a postcard partner-haring activity at the Chewonki Foundation many years ago.
 Since that spontaneous experiment, I have used this approach with numerous groups with very positive results.
 See my Inspired Educator, Inspired Learner book for more on this and other reflection and appreciation activities.

 No Comments